-In the Settings tab, you can apply your configurations to the entire message.
+In the Settings tab, you can apply your configurations to the entire design.

-- Content area width: set the width for the content area.
-This is used when the device has a screen larger than that width.
+- Content area width: Set the width for the content area.
+This area is used when the device has a screen larger than that width.
 You can think of it as a maximum width for that content area.
 On small devices, it will be ignored.

 - Content area alignment: the content of the text can be aligned to the left (the standard alignment is centered).
-This affects the whole body of the message.
+This affects the whole body of the design.

-- Background color: the default background color for the message.
+- Background color: the default background color for the design.
 You will be able to override it at the row, column, and content block level when settings properties for those elements.

-- Content area background color: the default background color for the content area, which is the area for which you set the Content area width above.
+- Content area background color: the default background color for the content area only.

-- Default font: the default font family that all content elements in the message will inherit.
-Of course, you can overwrite this selection at the content block level.
+- Default font: the default font family that all content elements in the design will inherit.
+You can overwrite this selection at the content block level.